Diocese of Chichester

 How does a candidate qualify for acceptance on the course?

 To serve as an ALM a candidate needs to be nominated by their PCC for this ministry.
-All applications must be returned by 31st October 2023.
+All applications must be returned by 9th December 2024.
 A candidate should normally be baptised, confirmed, and on the electoral roll of their sponsoring church.

 Is there an agelimit for ALM?

 There is no upper age‐limit for ALM.
 If the incumbent and parish support their ministry and they are able to do it, that is what matters!
-An ALM does needs to be 18 or over at the time of commissioning, an “adult” in legal terms.
+An ALM does need to be 18 or over at the time of commissioning, an “adult” in legal terms.

 You can watch three previously commissioned ALM’s talk about their experiences of training and commissioning here: